zalmoxisus/redux-devtools-extension/docs/Troubleshooting.md

 }));
 ```

-It will handle dates, regexes, undefined, error objects, symbols and functions.
+It will handle also date, regex, undefined, error objects, symbols, maps, sets and functions.